Our Board of Directors

 After graduating from Amherst College, Chloe worked as a mortgage trader at J.P.
 Morgan.
 She found Wall Street intellectually stimulating, but felt as though she was not helping those truly disadvantaged.
 When she became a Financial Counselor for homeless families and completed an education fellowship where she pursued work related to strengthening teaching practice and curriculum innovation, she felt compelled to start an organization with a mission of teaching wealth and financial curriculum to women and girls of color.

 Chloe is Series certified General Securities Representative and Investment Adviser and has her graduate certificate in Financial Planning.
-She is currently completing her Master of Public Administration from NYU Wagner and has completed graduate coursework in general and special education.
+She is currently completing her Master of Public Administration from NYU Wagner Graduate School of Public Service and has completed graduate coursework in general and special education.

 George Tepe, JD